nextcloud/documentation/user_manual/files/desktop_mobile_sync.rst

 Mobile Clients
 --------------

-Visit your Personal page in your ownCloud Web interface to find download links for Android and iOS mobile sync clients.
+Visit your Personal page in your Nextcloud Web interface to find download links for Android and iOS mobile sync clients.
 Or, visit the `Nextcloud download page
 <https://nextcloud.com/install/>`_.